 What we tackle

 Recent years have witnessed the rise of a handful of technological platforms as dominant players in a digital information ecosystem that has allowed an unpresented outreach of news and information.
 Online platforms provide new opportunities for social engagement, both in the production of news and information, and in online activism and movement building.
 At the same time, the functioning of tech platforms also raises concerns on the quality of public discourse.
-More specifically, the quality of public discourse is faced with a conundrum of challenges, among which:

 The societal discussion on this topic is expanding, with a wide variety of stakeholders raising their voices.
 Among them are authorities (e.g. the European Commission’s high-level expert group on fake news and disinformation), media organizations, technological and commercial companies, and a range of civil society organizations (e.g. freedom of expression groups, digital rights groups…).
 Each actor brings its own perspective but coordinated efforts to deal with the challenges at hand are few.
 Additional knowledge is crucially required to fully understand the implications of the digital public sphere.